 iv) Costs- Depends on time required, products weight that is to be shipped etc.

-v) Availability of work force and labour also affects the processes.
-If labour is not available, the processes need to be automated.
+v) Availability of work force and labor also affects the processes.
+If labor is not available, the processes need to be automated.

 vi) Seasonality- Demand of some products varies according to seasons.
 The order processing changes with the seasonality.